nickwong680/JQSelenium/README.md

 The functions try to mimic the jQuery usage, so for further reference go to [the jQuery documentation](http://api.jquery.com/category/Manipulation/)

 ### What do you need?
-You only need to have the Selenium WebDriver (you can find it [here](http://seleniumhq.org/projects/webdriver/)) and import it into your project:
+You only need to have the Selenium WebDriver (you can find it [here](http://seleniumhq.org/projects/webdriver/)), import it into your project:

 ```c#
 using OpenQA.Selenium.Firefox;